jaspervdveen/vscode-stryker/docs/mutation-server-protocol.md

 ```

 ### Progress Support
-The base protocol offers also support to report progress in a generic fashion.
+The base protocol offers support to report progress in a generic fashion.
 This mechanism can be used to report partial result progress to support streaming of results.

 A progress notification has the following properties: